amitbcp/tsai-vision/capstone/README.md

 #### FROM WHERE DO WE TAKE THIS ENCODED IMAGE?

-We take this encoded image from a Convultion backbone network like ResNet-50 or ResNet-101.
+We take this encoded image from a Convolution backbone network like ResNet-50 or ResNet-101.
 The image is passed through the network which is used as a feature extractor.
-We remove the las few layers from RestNet along with the GAP & Classification layers.
+We remove the last few layers from RestNet along with the GAP & Classification layers before using it as a feature extractor.

-The extract feature-map is then passed through a transition layer to reduc the dimension and finally used as  the enoded image along with positonal encoding for the transformer.
+The extracted feature-map is then passed through a transition layer to reduce the dimension(in the channel dimension) and finally used as  \the enoded image along with positonal encoding for the transformer.

 #### WHAT DO WE DO HERE to generate NxMxH/32xW/32 maps ?

-We use the Cross Attention scores from the last decoder layer for every Object Query (Object Embedding) and overlay with the encoded input.
+We use the Cross Attention scores from the last decoder layer for every Object Query (Object Embedding) and overlay with the encoded input from the encoder.
 The attention focuses on the corner of each to object to predict tight bounding box.
-The result is that each object query (N) produces Attention feature maps which w use further for panoptic segmentation.
+The result is that each object query (N) produces Attention feature maps which we use further for panoptic segmentation.

 #### Where is the Res5 Block coming from which we use to concatenate ?